The math most sellers never see

 If you’ve sold a home in another state, Chicago has costs you may not have encountered.
 These apply regardless of commission structure.

-If your property is in the suburbs outside Chicago city limits, you may only pay the state and county taxes — approximately $750 on a $500,000 sale instead of $3,750.
-That’s a significant difference depending on your location.
+If your property is in the suburbs outside Chicago city limits, you typically pay only the state and county taxes, about $0.75 per $500 (roughly 0.15%).
+That is approximately $600 on a $400,000 sale or $750 on a $500,000 sale, instead of the full seller’s share inside the city.
+Some suburbs charge their own transfer tax on top, so check your municipality.

 Attorney-Close State